Contact via email:

 “eitravassos” followed by WPI’s…

-Emma is currently researching the possibility of a single molecule solar cell utilizing primarily a porphyrin and organic dye based system.
+Emma researched the possibility of a single molecule solar cell utilizing primarily a porphyrin and organic dye based system.
 The desired outcome of this research is to take a functionalized porphyrin and adhere this molecule to a surface via a linker that can transport electrons but block electron holes.
 This type of system offers a manufacture process characterized by ease and low cost as well as unique properties such as semi-transparency and semi-flexibility that are not seen in traditional glass based systems.
 The prospect of this type of system is promising, although challenges exist in maximizing light absorption and electron transport, determining the best porphyrin for ease of synthesis, and how to best adhere this molecule to a surface to generate and collect energy.

 If you think this project sounds interesting and would like to work on a similar MQP, then contact Prof. Grimm to join now!